The Royal Society of New Zealand presented eleven medals at the 2015 Research Honours Dinner.

 Distinguished Professor Ian Reid FRSNZ, University of Auckland, received the Rutherford Medal, the Society’s premier New Zealand science award, to for his seminal contributions to the understanding and treatment of metabolic bone diseases such as osteoporosis and Paget’s disease.
-View more on Rutherford medallist.
+Read more on the 2015 Rutherford Medal.

 The Pickering Medal was awarded to Professor Margaret Hyland, University of Auckland, for her basic and applied research to reduce fluoride emissions from the aluminium industry, which provide environmental, economic and health benefits.
 Her guide to managing fluoride emissions, published in 2011, has allowed aluminium smelters worldwide to reduce emissions through operation and maintenance practices that are cost-effective to implement.
-View more on Pickering medallist.
+Read more on the 2015 Pickering Medal.

 The Hector Medal was awarded to Dr Ian Brown FRSNZ, Callaghan Innovation, for his research into materials chemistry, including high-performance ceramics, glass and metallurgy, which have led to major technology platforms of strategic and commercial significance in New Zealand.
-Read more on the Hector medallist.
+Read more on the 2015 Hector Medal.

 Associate Professor Ruth Fitzgerald, University of Otago, has been awarded the Te Rangi Hiroa Medal for her work as a medical anthropologist that has placed many health issues such as genetic testing, disabilities, reproductive decisions and oral health in a New Zealand social and political context.
-Read more on Te Rangi Hiroa medallist.
+Read more on the 2015 Te Rangi Hiroa Medal.